Skip to content

 Learn About Edgewood Park and Natural Preserve

 Edgewood Park and Natural Preserve has something for everyone.
-We are San Mateo County’s only natural preserve with over ten miles of trails and a surprising amount of biodiversity in just 467 acres.
-Minutes from downtown Redwood City, the park includes precious native grasslands, oak woodlands, and chaparral habitats.
-The main ridge in the center of the park rises 800 feet in elevation, where hikers are rewarded with spectacular views of Skyline Ridge, Huddart Park, the San Andreas Fault Zone, Crystal Springs Reservoir, and the San Francisco Bay.
-Check out this short video from Bay Area Bountiful to learn more about the park we love.
+We are San Mateo County’s only natural preserve with extraordinary biodiversity and over ten miles of trails in just 467 acres.
+Minutes from downtown Redwood City, Edgewood includes precious native grasslands, oak woodlands, and chaparral habitats.
+The main ridge in the center of the preserve, known as Inspiration Heights, rises 800 feet in elevation, where hikers are rewarded with spectacular views of Skyline Ridge, Huddart Park, the San Andreas Fault Zone, Crystal Springs Reservoir, and the San Francisco Bay.
+Check out this short video from Bay Area Bountiful to learn more about what makes Edgewood special.

 Read More “Learn About Edgewood Park and Natural Preserve”